JIAXINGUY/aaronstevenwhite.github.io/index.md

 An, H.Y. & **A.S.
 White**.
 2020.
 The lexical and grammatical sources of neg-raising inferences.
 To be presented at the Annual Meeting of Society for Computation in Linguistics, New Orleans, LA, January 2-5, 2020.

 **White, A.S.** 2019.
 Universal Decompositional Semantics.
 Colloquium talk, Center for Language and Speech Processing, Johns Hopkins University, December 6, 2019.

+**White, A.S.** & K. Rawlins.
+2019.
+Veridicality, factivity, and embedded clauses at the scale of the lexicon.
+To be presented at Current Approaches to Clause-Embedding, NYU, November 1, 2019.

 Moon, E. & **A.S.
 White**.
 2019.
 The source of nonfinite temporal interpretation.
 To be presented at the 50th Annual Meeting of the Northeast Linguistic Society (NELS 50), Massachusetts Institute of Technology, October 24-27, 2019.